Introduction to Asset Classes

 - Readily available every time whenever the owner needs it.

-- This is temporarily parking of excess funds, till the company decides on its further investment plan.
+- This is a temporarily parking of excess funds, till the company decides on its further investment plan.

 Fixed Income Securities